Alaska Airlines Arena – Washington Huskies

 Hec Ed is also home to Husky women’s basketball, volleyball, and gymnastics teams.

 The food at Hec Ed is nothing special, but simply what you would expect at a typical sporting event.
 Their basics are there; hot dogs, pizza, candy, soda, etc. But nothing stands out.
-This does come as a surprise though, as the other Seattle sports stadiums such as Century Link Field, Key Arena, and Safeco Field have many food options that are unique to the Seattle area.
-The options at Hec Ed are underwhelming to say the least, but they are not bad either.
+This does come as a surprise though, as the other Seattle sports stadiums such as Lumen Field, Climate Pledge Arena, and T-Moble Park have many food options that are unique to the Seattle area.
+The options at Hec Ed are underwhelming, to say the least, but they are not bad either.
 Prices are your typical, overpriced stadium prices as well.

 It isn’t a must-see in the world of college basketball, but it’s still a unique venue that brings a very strong sense of pride to Husky athletics.